cesipy/cesipy.github.io/posts/torch-autograd.md

-# Torch autograd
+# torch autograd

-This blogpost is my documented journey through autograd in torch.
-For the last two years I've been using pytorch, without properly understanding the mechanics of automatic differentiation.
-Of course I was aware of the mechanism of Backprop in general, as we thoroughly learned it in a Deep Learning course at university.
-There we studied it from a mathematical perspective and had to rehearse it until we could do it in our sleeps.
-But I fully understood how it was actually implemented in pytorch.
-And honestly, that was fine.
-If I would not have touched torch and pythons deep learning libraries without knowing every detail of its mechanisms, I would have never started.
-Torch can be overwhelming at first and so much is possible.
-Therefore Im a big proponent of using it hands on  and learning it afterwards when you need it on the fly, a la Karpathy (insert link).
+this blogpost is my documented journey through autograd in torch. for the last two years i've been using pytorch, without properly understanding the mechanics of automatic differentiation. of course i was aware of the mechanism of backprop in general, as we thoroughly learned it in a deep learning course at university. there we studied it from a mathematical perspective and had to rehearse it until we could do it in our sleep. but i never fully understood how it was actually implemented in pytorch. and honestly, that was fine. if i would not have touched torch and python's deep learning libraries without knowing every detail of its mechanisms, i would have never started. torch can be overwhelming at first and so much is possible. therefore i'm a big proponent of using it hands on and learning it afterwards when you need it on the fly, à la karpathy ([this tweet](https://x.com/karpathy/status/1325154823856033793?lang=en)).
 "you only need to learn on demand".

-## Mathematical perspective of backpropagation
+## mathematical perspective of backpropagation
-The general goal of Backpropagation is to calculate $\frac{\partial L}{\partial w}$.
-This is, for every weight $w \in \theta$, we want to calculate its derivative of the loss.
-This means intuitively, how much weight $w_i$ contributes to the current loss $L$, to see how you can improve the network.
+the general goal of backpropagation is to calculate $\frac{\partial L}{\partial w}$. this is, for every weight $w \in \theta$, we want to calculate its derivative of the loss. this means intuitively, how much weight $w_i$ contributes to the current loss $L$, to see how you can improve the network.

-The core idea is that this can be calculated using the chain rule, which comes in handy.
-To revisit the chain rule:
+the core idea is that this can be calculated using the chain rule, which comes in handy. to revisit the chain rule:

 \[
     g(f(x))' = g'(f(x)) \cdot f'(x)
 \]

-The objective for our statistical model $f(x)$ is to minimize the loss, eg.
+the objective for our statistical model $f(x)$ is to minimize the loss, eg.
 \[
     \min_\theta L(y, f(x; \theta))
 \]

-for every single weight $w \in \theta$.
-So ideally, the following holds: $L(y, f(x;\theta))=0$.
+for every single weight $w \in \theta$. so ideally, the following holds: $L(y, f(x;\theta))=0$.

-How to do that? deriving the loss in terms of $w$ and updating $w$ accordingly using gradient descent!
+how to do that? deriving the loss in terms of $w$ and updating $w$ accordingly using gradient descent!

 therefore, we want to compute
 \[
     \frac{\partial L}{\partial w} = \frac{\partial L}{\partial f}  \frac{\partial f}{\partial w}
 \]

-Suppose we use a simple neural network with only one layer with three weights.
-Therefore, the model can be formalized to:
+suppose we use a simple neural network with only one layer with three weights. therefore, the model can be formalized to:
 \[
  f(x;\theta) =h(w_1 x_1 + w_2 x_2 + w_3 x_3 + b) = h(a)
 \]

-Note here, that the bias can be handled as an additional weight with constant input of 1, so we can ignore it for now.
-Here, $h$ is the activation function, e.g. ReLU or sigmoid.
-For this formalization, lets use the identity function, so $h(a) = a$.
-In addition, we use $L2$ loss:
+note here, that the bias can be handled as an additional weight with constant input of 1, so we can ignore it for now. here, $h$ is the activation function, e.g. ReLU or sigmoid. for this formalization, let's use the identity function, so $h(a) = a$. in addition, we use $L2$ loss:

 \[
 L(x,y) = (x-y)^2
 \]

-To compute $\frac{\partial L}{\partial w_1}$, we get the following:
+to compute $\frac{\partial L}{\partial w_1}$, we get the following:
 \[
     \frac{\partial L}{\partial w_1} = \frac{\partial L}{\partial f} \cdot \frac{\partial f}{\partial a} \cdot \frac{\partial a}{\partial w_1}
 \]

-Now we can compute each part separately:
+now we can compute each part separately:
 - $\frac{\partial a}{\partial w_1} = x_1$ (simple derivative of linear function)
 - $\frac{\partial f}{\partial a} = h'(a) = 1$ (derivative of identity function)
 - $\frac{\partial L}{\partial f} = 2(f(x) - y)$ (derivative of L2 loss)

-We simply stick this together by mutliplying it:
+we simply stick this together by multiplying it:

 \[
     \frac{\partial L}{\partial w_1} = 2(f(x) - y) \cdot 1 \cdot x_1 = 2(f(x) - y) x_1
 \]

-Of course in real neural network we use different activation functions.
-For every activation function however it is possible to calculate its derivative beforehand.
-The same holds for different loss function.
-It is easy to calculate the derivative of the loss function beforehand.
+of course in real neural networks we use different activation functions. for every activation function however it is possible to calculate its derivative beforehand. the same holds for different loss functions. it is easy to calculate the derivative of the loss function beforehand.

-For deeper networks with multiple layers, the same principle applies.
-The chain rule is applied multiple times, where each layer contributes its own derivative.
+for deeper networks with multiple layers, the same principle applies. the chain rule is applied multiple times, where each layer contributes its own derivative.

-Lets say we have a two layer network:
+let's say we have a two layer network:
 \[
  f(x;\theta) = h_2(w_2 h_1(w_1 x + b_1) + b_2)
 \]
-To compute $\frac{\partial L}{\partial w_1}$, we get:
+to compute $\frac{\partial L}{\partial w_1}$, we get:
 \[
     \frac{\partial L}{\partial w_1} = \frac{\partial L}{\partial f} \cdot \frac{\partial f}{\partial h_2} \cdot \frac{\partial h_2}{\partial a_2} \cdot \frac{\partial a_2}{\partial h_1} \cdot \frac{\partial h_1}{\partial a_1} \cdot \frac{\partial a_1}{\partial w_1}
 \]